keepaliveit-staging/staging.keepaliveit.co.uk/_pages/jobs.markdown

 ## **Fruit in the office**

-Ordered into the office on a weekly basis for everyone at Cuvva to enjoy.
+Ordered into the office on a weekly basis for everyone at Keep-Alive I.T to enjoy.

 ## **Team lunches & Team nights out**

-Once a month Cuvva organises a company wide night out where everyone is welcome.
+Once a month Keep-Alive I.T organises a company wide night out where everyone is welcome.
 Take it to the race track, bowling or comedy nights, there is something available for all employees to participate in.

 <h3>Frequently asked questions (FAQs)</h3>